xrdocs/design/_blogs/2019-04-01-converged-sdn-transport-hld-2_0_convert.md

 advertised by the IGP protocol.
 This IGP extension eliminates the need to use LDP or RSVP protocol to exchange MPLS labels.

-The Compass Metro Fabric design uses ISIS as the IGP protocol.
+The Compass Converged SDN Transport design uses ISIS as the IGP protocol.

 ### Intra-Domain Forwarding - Fast Re-Route